Location: Bangkok, Thailand

 Construction Cost: 22M baht

 This three-story house for a family of four has a footprint of 250 square meters and a height of 11 meters.
-It is located on the street corner in one of the most exquisite and densely populated residential areas of Bangkok.
+It is located on the street corner in one of the most exclusive and densely populated residential areas of Bangkok.
 Built with reinforced concrete and a partial steel frame, the project’s exterior is comprised of wood louver panels and exposed concrete.
-The retractable wood louvers on the third floor are designed using the analysis of the wind walls and shading device diagrams and can be adjusted for variations in the incident angle of sunlight.
+The retractable wood louvers on the third floor are designed using the analysis of the wind walls and shading device diagrams and can be adjusted for variations in the incident angles of sunlight.

 Landscape Architect: Field Landscape Studio (Teerachai Tharawongthawat)

 Photography: Stu/D/O, Krisada Boonchaleow